More Carthay Circle pages: interior views | projection and sound |

 The Carthay Circle appears in the 1940 Our Gang comedy "The Big Premiere."

-Doris taking a seat in the balcony in "Caprice."
+Doris Day taking a seat in the balcony in "Caprice" (Fox, 1967).
 Note the re-done side wall paneling and the beige drapes.
-Much of the theatre's ornate Spanish style decor was "modernized" in the 50s.
+Much of the theatre's ornate Spanish style decor was "modernized" during 1950s

 More exterior views: